 - May be taken with food if GI upset occurs.
-1. - Recommended to be taken with meals to reduce the difference between peak and trough serum levels. - 3.
-Giving theophylline with food may prevent some GI irritation and, though absorption is slower, it is still complete. - Non-Steroidal Anti-Inflammatory Drug (NSAID) class: If GI upset occurs, take with food or milk.
-4. - 5.
+1. - 2.
+Recommended to be taken with meals to reduce the difference between peak and trough serum levels. - 3.
+Giving theophylline with food may prevent some GI irritation and, though absorption is slower, it is still complete. - 4.
+Non-Steroidal Anti-Inflammatory Drug (NSAID) class: If GI upset occurs, take with food or milk. - 5.
 Do not take with or immediately after a high fat meal as it may alter absorption. - 6.
 Avoid large amounts of caffeine-containing food/drinks/medications as these products may increase side effects.
 Avoid large amounts of potassium-containing food or use of salt substitutes as these may increase potassium levels and/or side effects. - 8.
 Should be taken approximately 30-45 minutes prior to a meal. - 9.
 Administration in the morning is preferable. - 10.
-Bisphosphonate class: - A. Should be administered with plain water and on an empty stomach before the first meal of the day.
+Bisphosphonate class: - A. Should be administered with plain water and an an empty stomach before the first meal of the day.
 Patient should sit up or stand (not lie down) for 30 minutes after taking the medication.
 B. Should be administered with plain water and on an empty stomach before the first meal of the day.
-Patient the store the first meal of the day.
-Patient and the store the first meal of the day.
-Patient the store the first meal of the day.
-Patient the store the first meal of the day. - should sit up or stand (not lie down) for 60 minutes after taking the medication. - C. Take in the morning immediately following breakfast with at least 4 az. of plain water.
+Patient should sit up or stand (not lie down) for 60 minutes after taking the medication.

+- C. Take in the morning immediately following breakfast with at least 4 az. of plain water.
 Do not lie down for 30 minutes after taking. - 11.
 Avoid food containing large amounts of tyramine or tryptophan (e.g., cheeses, sour cream, yogurt, pickled herring, chicken liver, canned figs, raisins, bananas, avacados, soy sauce, yeast extracts, meats prepared with tenderizers, and other aged foods). - 12.
 Should be taken at least 2 hours before or 6 hours after antacids or other food products containing aluminum, calcium, iron, magnesium, or zinc (e.g., dairy products, multivitamins, etc). - 13.
 Can increase serum levels of caffeine if taken together. - 14.
 Avoid food/drinks containing grapefruit as it can block enzymes that metabolize the medication, potentially leading to increased concentrations of the medication. - 15.
 Avoid high protein-containing meals. - 16.
 Avoid large amounts of vitamin B6 (pyridoxine) as it can decrease efficacy. - 17.
 An increase or decrease in dietary solt intake may alter the serum concentration of the medication.
 Maintain a consistent diet.
 Careful monitoring may be warranted. - 18.
 Food may increase the serum concentration of the medication.
 Maintain a consistent diet.
 Careful monitoring may be warranted. - 19.
 Dietary vitamin K can antagonize the action of the medication.
 Maintain a consistent diet.
 Careful monitoring may be warranted. - 20A.
-Capsule absorption enhanced by food and/or cola - 20B.
-Solution absorption decreased by food-take it on an empty stomach. - 21.
-Should be taken at the start (with the first bite) of a main meal. - 22.
-Administration in the evening is preferable. - 23.
-Should be taken within 15 minutes of a meal, but time may vary from immediately preceding the meal to as long as 30 minutes before the meal. - 24.
-Food may decrease the serum concentration of the medication.
-Maintain a consistent diet.
-Careful monitoring may be warranted. - 25.
-Medication not affected by food but should be taken with water, milk, or juice.
+Capsule absorption enhanced by food and/or cola www.ascp.com